minlee37/minlee37.github.io/index.md

 ---

-### Expenses Dashbaord
+### Expenses Dashboard

-In this project, I have built Dashboards and Story to visualize expenses data using Tableau.
+In this project, I have built Dashboards and Story to visualise expenses data using Tableau.

+Figure 1.
+Expenses by various categories

 <img src="images/tableau_dashboard.png?raw=true"/>